mgharvey/seqcap_pop/README.md

 CITATION
 --------

-If you use this pipeline for your own research, please cite Phyluce following the instructions [here](http://phyluce.readthedocs.org/en/latest/citing.html) and provide a link to this repository for the additional scripts:
+If you use this pipeline for your own research, please cite Phyluce following the instructions [here](http://phyluce.readthedocs.org/en/latest/citing.html) and:

+* Harvey MG, Smith BT, Glenn TC, Faircloth BC, Brumfield RT.
+In press. **Sequence capture versus restriction site associated DNA sequencing for shallow systematics**. *Systematic Biology*.

+You can also provide a link to this repository if desired:

     https://github.com/mgharvey/seqcap_pop